azuxx/gioco-oca-p2/README.md

 # gioco-oca-p2

-Progetto di Programmazione ad Oggetti (A.A 2008/2009) - Project of Object Oriented Programming
+Progetto di Programmazione ad Oggetti (A.A 2008/2009) - Project of Object Oriented Programming  (A.A 2008/2009)

 Titolo: Gioco dell'Oca (con morale)